h8rift/android_device_htc_evitareul/README.md

-Device configuration for the HTC ONEX+ (aka Enrc2b)
+Device configuration for the HTC ONEX+ AT&T (aka Evitareul)

 Copyright (C) 2012 Robert Shannon